 Astronauts Robert L. Crippen and Frederick H. Hauck pilot Space Shuttle Challenger

 (STS-7) on a mission to launch two communications satellites and the reusable Shuttle Pallet Satellite (SPAS 01).
-Sally K. Ride, one of three mission specialists on the first Shuttle flight with five crew members, becomes the first American woman astronaut.
+Sally K. Ride, one of three mission specialists on the flight, becomes the first American woman astronaut.

 January 28, 1986 -

-as a result of a leak in one of two Solid Rocket Boosters that ignite the main liquid fuel tank.
+as a result of a leak in one of the solid rocket boosters.
 All seven crew on board die: Commander Francis R. (Dick) Scobee, pilot Michael J. Smith, three mission specialists, Judith A. Resnik, Ronald E. McNair, Ellison S. Onizuka, payload specialist Gregory B. Jarvis, and Sharon Christa McAuliffe, a teacher selected through the teacher in space program.